Looking for the most delicious flank steak EVER?

 Step 7: Slice, garnish, eat!

 Slice the flank steak against the grain and top it with the salsa.
 You can totally eat this steak as it is now, and it will be delicious.
 Talk about late Summertime perfection, am I right?
-Maybe pair it with some roasted potatoes and a green salad?
+Maybe pair it with some garlic and rosemary roasted potatoes and a green salad?

 However, I tucked mine, along with the salsa and some crumbled queso fresco, into warm corn tortillas and ate it as tacos.
 It was *chef's kiss* perfect.